ferfebles/indiko/README.md

   *Yes.
 Or change all your passwords on new year's day and use always the current year*

-* My password expires in 90 days!
+* My password expires every 90 days!

-  *Use the quarter 'Q1-Q4' buttons*
+  *Start with 'year', then use the quarter 'Q1-Q4' buttons*

 * I need the password from five years ago!